Mobility budget 2026

 This includes the following: the gross salary of the employee + tips + benefit in kinds (Meal vouchers, eco vouchers, laptop, phone, insurances...) + premiums.

 The gross annual wage doesn’t include holiday payment, allowances for occupational accidents and shares/stocks.
+This salary base is key to calculating the gross-to-net mobility budget and sets the fiscal boundaries for the maximum benefit available.

 By implementing the mobility budget in your company, you can: